kaiorosa1/100-days-of-code/r1-log.md

 ### R1D20

 I worked on Campo Minado and made some changes the way it was handling the floodfill algorithm.
 This part is working but it's not the way that I want.
 Also, I worked on the third project from FCC (Product Landing Page).
 I only tackled the requirements but not all of them and then I'll be structuring everything to look nice.

+### R1D21

+I've worked on the nav bar in the Product Landing Page and I worked on Campo Minado freeing memory.